bildlich/generator-paper/README.md

 A [Yeoman](http://yeoman.io) generator to quickly set up a [paper.js](http://paperjs.org/) project.
 You'll write CoffeeScript, which is fun.

+## What you'll get

+A folder where everything is set up so that you can start writing code for paper.js immediately.
+An html file, paper.js and CoffeeScript ready to go.

 ## Getting Started

 Install Yeoman: